austynwhaley/bootstrap_repo/README.md

 ## Description

 I manged to make all 3 files mobile responsive, I will say this was a bit of a challenge for me but im happy with the result.
-All links on the nav bar work and I added some links to my personal social media accounts.
+All links on the nav bar work along with the toggler button.
+Also I added some links to my personal social media accounts.
 I left the portfolio images blank cause I really didnt have any work of my own to show since Im still pretty new, but I plan to keep this repo for the future and add images of my work.

 ---